8 Top-Rated Tourist Attractions in Masada

 South of the Northern Palace is a bath house.
 A courtyard surrounded on three sides by columns leads into a changing room (apodyterium), which is paved with black and white triangular tiles.
-Adjoining this is the tepidarium (warm room), also with a tiled floor, the frigidarium (cold bath) and the caldarium (hot bath).
-The caldarium - which has preserved its hypocaust (under-floor heating system) - is particularly impressive.
+Adjoining this is the tepidarium (warm room), also with a tiled floor; the frigidarium (cold bath); and the caldarium (hot bath).
+The caldarium, which has preserved its hypocaust (under-floor heating system), is particularly impressive.
 The small piers of the hypocaust, more than 200 in number, originally supported a mosaic pavement.
 From the roof of the baths there is a good view of the whole fortress.
-Southwest of the baths is a building, which is believed to have housed Herod's work-rooms and offices.
-It contains a ritual bath (mikve) constructed by the Zealots between AD 66 and 73.
+Southwest of the baths is a building, which is believed to have housed Herod's workrooms and offices.
+It contains a ritual bath (mikveh) constructed by the Zealots between AD 66 and 73.

-Against the fortress walls, excavators found the remains of one of the oldest synagogues in the world and the only one dating from the period of the Temple.
-The roof was borne on columns, and in the time of Herod, the building was divided into two parts by a wall.
+Against the fortress walls of Masada, excavators found the remains of one of the oldest synagogues in the world and the only one dating from the period of the temple.
+The original roof was borne on columns, and in the time of Herod, the building would have been divided into two parts by a wall.
 The Zealots altered the structure and installed stone benches.
-A number of scrolls, now in the Israel Museum in Jerusalem, were found here.
+During the archaeological work, a number of scrolls, now held in the Israel Museum in Jerusalem, were found here.

 6 Byzantine Church

-Southeast of the synagogue are another large complex of buildings with the most important being the partially preserved remains of a church built by Byzantine monks who lived on the plateau during the 5th century.
+Southeast of the synagogue site is another large complex of buildings with the most important being the partially preserved remains of a church built by Byzantine monks who lived on the plateau during the 5th century.
 The church is entered through a porch or vestibule.
 The apse, at the east end, has a cavity in the floor, which may have housed relics.
 On the north side of the nave is a (partly preserved) mosaic pavement with representations of plants and fruits.

 7 Western Palace

 Going south from the columbarium, you pass two large open cisterns and come to the South Bastion at the southern tip of the plateau.
-On the way back along the eastern walls, there is a third mikve (at the South Gate), another cistern and houses dating from the Byzantine period (on left) and from the Zealot occupation (on right) before returning to the East Gate.
-From the eastern walls, there are magnificent views of the Dead Sea and the hills beyond with their ever-changing play of colour.
+On the way back along the eastern walls, there is a third mikveh (at the South Gate), another cistern, and houses dating from the Byzantine period (on the left) and from the Zealot occupation (on the right) before returning to the East Gate.
+From the eastern walls, there are magnificent views of the Dead Sea and the hills beyond with their ever-changing play of color.

 8 Sound and Light Show

-Twice weekly (on Tuesday and Thursday) from March to October there is a fascinating sound and light show on the history of Masada, with light effects and background music, in the Masada amphitheatre (which can be reached only on the road from Arad).
+Twice weekly (on Tuesday and Thursday), during the warmer months from March to October, there is a fascinating sound and light show on the history of Masada, with light effects and background music, in the Masada amphitheater (which can be reached only on the road from Arad).
 If you are stopping over in the Masada area for the night, rather than on a day trip, this is a worthwhile tourist attraction to plan the timings of your Masada visit around.

 Between 37 and 31 BC, Herod had turned Masada into an impregnable fortress.
-The summit plateau, covering an area 600 meters long by 200 meters wide, with its palaces, administrative buildings, store-rooms, barracks, and cisterns, was enclosed by a 1300 meters-long casemate wall reinforced by 38 towers, each 10 meters high.
-There were twelve cisterns, which together with the supplies of food in the store- rooms would enable the fortress to withstand a long siege.
+The summit plateau, covering an area 600 meters long by 200 meters wide, with its palaces, administrative buildings, store-rooms, barracks, and cisterns, was enclosed by a 1300-meter-long casemate wall reinforced by 38 towers, each 10 meters high.
+There were twelve cisterns, which together with the supplies of food in the store-rooms would enable the fortress to withstand a long siege.

 Their commander, Flavius Silva, enclosed Masada within a circumvallation (siege wall) with a total length of 4,500 meters.
 Outside this, he built eight camps for the besieging forces; his headquarter camp, rhomboidal in plan, was on the west side.
 A great ramp was built up on the west side of the hill so that battering-rams and other siege engines might be deployed against the walls of the fortress.
 After an eight-month siege, the Romans broke through the walls and set fire to the timber stockade behind them.